HariSekhon/DevOps-Bash-tools/README.md

 - `golang_install.sh` - bulk installs Golang modules from mix of arguments / file lists / stdin
 - `golang_install_if_absent.sh` - same as above but only if the package binary isn't already available in `$PATH`
 - `golang_rm_binaries.sh` - deletes binaries of the same name adjacent to `.go` files.
-Doesn't delete you `bin/` etc as these are often real deployed applications rather than development binaries
+Doesn't delete your `bin/` etc as these are often real deployed applications rather than development binaries

 ### Media